 Scorpius and Albus laugh themselves stupid.

 After a huge Christmas meal, Scorpius joins in the rest of the Weasley-Potter clan for Quidditch.
 He learns from Albus that this is a sort of tradition of theirs.
-This time, he's one of the first to be picked for teams (as is Albus and Toby) and he's feeling pretty good about himself, actually.
-He wins his team several games and they eventually stop playing when it gets too dark to see.
+This time, he's one of the first to be picked for teams (as are Albus and Toby) and he's feeling pretty good about himself.
+His team wins several games and they eventually stop playing when it gets too dark to see.

 Rose Weasley marches up to him the moment he touches down and smiles reluctantly.
 "You're a really good Quidditch player.
 And I never did congratulate you on your remarkable victory a few weeks ago, so congratulations."

 "My name is Rose."